ChestersGarage/cacti-aio/README.md

 ### Accessing Cacti

-* The container takes at least 20 seconds to start up.
+* The container takes about 20 seconds to start up.
 * Browse to...

 ```